AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-Now we can fire the callback from our UIButton derived class:
+Now you can fire the callback from your `UIButton` subclass:

 ```obj-c
 - (void)clicked